GridTools/gt4py/CONTRIBUTING.md

 ### Fix Bugs

 Look through the [GitHub issues](https://github.com/gridtools/gt4py/issues) for bugs.
-Anything tagged with `bug` and `help wanted` is open to whoever wants to implement it.
+Anything tagged with `bug` and `help wanted` is open to whomever wants to implement it.

 ### Implement Features

 Look through the [GitHub issues](https://github.com/gridtools/gt4py/issues) for features.
-Anything tagged with `enhancement` and `help wanted` is open to whoever wants to implement it.
+Anything tagged with `enhancement` and `help wanted` is open to whomever wants to implement it.

 ### Write Documentation